-I often get requests for creative gifts for kids who love to build.
-Kids who like to tinker, build worlds out of blocks, get muddy, and move their bodies; kids who are highly creative and imaginative but may not often choose to sit still to draw or paint.
+We often get requests for creative gifts for kids who love to build.
+Kids who like to tinker, build worlds out of blocks, get muddy, and move their bodies.
 If you know a kid who falls into this category, this post is for you!

 This creative gift guide for active kids and kids who love to build is written by Rachel Flaherty, a longtime friend and mother to four boys, ages 4 through 9.

 Creative Gifts for Kids Who Love to Build